tensorflow/tfjs-layers/README.md

 A part of the TensorFlow.js ecosystem, TensorFlow.js Layers is a high-level API built on [TensorFlow.js Core](https://github.com/tensorflow/tfjs-core), enabling users to build, train and execute deep learning models in the browser.
-TensorFlow.js Layers is modeleds after [Keras](https://keras.io/) and [tf.keras](https://www.tensorflow.org/api_docs/python/tf/keras) and can load models saved from those libraries.
+TensorFlow.js Layers is modeled after [Keras](https://keras.io/) and [tf.keras](https://www.tensorflow.org/api_docs/python/tf/keras) and can load models saved from those libraries.